-Identified/Assessed operational safety reporting system in flight operations (focus: system urges/facilitates reporting of hazards/safety concerns; includes analysis/action to validate/address reported hazards/safety concerns).
-Interviewed responsible manager(s) in flight operations.
-Interviewed person(s) that perform operational safety report review/analysis/follow-up in flight operations.
-Interviewed selected flight crew members.
-Examined selected data that confirm an effective flight operations safety reporting system (focus: quantity of reports submitted/hazards identified).
-Examined records of selected flight operations safety reports (focus: analysis/follow-up to identify and address reported hazards/safety concerns).
+- □ Identified/Assessed operational safety reporting system in flight operations (focus: system urges/facilitates reporting of hazards/safety concerns; includes analysis/action to validate/address reported hazards/safety concerns). - □ Interviewed responsible manager(s) in flight operations. - Interviewed person(s) that perform operational safety report review/analysis/follow-up in flight operations. - ☐ Interviewed selected flight crew members. - □ Examined selected data that confirm an effective flight operations safety reporting system (focus: quantity of reports submitted/hazards identified). - □ Examined records of selected flight operations safety reports (focus: analysis/follow-up to identify and address reported hazards/safety concerns). - □ Other Actions (Specify)

 Safety reporting is a key aspect of SMS hazard identification and risk management.
-Refer to Guidance associated with ORG 3.1.3 located in ISM Section 1.

-Certain provisions in this sub-section specify traditional training program requirements that may be replaced by an equivalent requirement as part of an Advanced Qualification Program (AQP), Alternative Training and Qualification Program (ATQP) or Evidence-based Training (EBT) program in accordance with FLT 2.1.1A and FLT 2.1.1B.
-AQP, ATQP and EBT are contemporary data-driven training programs that allow for variations in the manner and method by which training and, when applicable, an evaluation are conducted.
+Many provisions in this subsection specify traditional training program requirements that may be replaced by an equivalent requirement as part of an Advanced Qualification Program (AQP), Alternative Training and Qualification Program (ATQP) or Evidence-based Training (EBT) program in accordance with FLT 2.1.1A and FLT 2.1.1B.
+AQP, ATQP and EBT are contemporary data-driven training programs that allow for variations in the manner and method by which training and, when applicable, an evaluation is conducted.
 Additionally, traditional recurrent training intervals may be replaced in accordance with intervals specified in the continuing qualification curriculum that is defined in an operator's AQP, ATQP or EBT (as applicable).

-Many provisions in this subsection contain specifications related to the recurring frequency of training and evaluation events for flight crew members.
+Most provisions contain specifications related to the recurring frequency of training and evaluation events for flight crew members.
 Such provisions, with a few exceptions, define cycles or intervals for the completion of recurrent training and/or evaluation expressed in months since training was first completed or qualification was first established.
 It is important to note, however, that for the purpose of conformance with these provisions, such intervals are nominal and that the actual interval may vary slightly.
 For example, an operator may adjust the frequency of evaluations to minimize overlap, provide scheduling flexibility, preserve the original qualification date, and/or ensure evaluations are consistently completed in accordance with the nominal cycle set forth by the State and/or applicable authorities.
 Accommodations of this nature are commonplace and vary widely by regulatory jurisdiction.
 In all cases, however, the auditor will make the determination of whether or not such accommodations fit within the nominal cycles established in each provision.